-Athabasca County wants to share information with our residents about COVID-19 (Coronavirus) to keep everyone apprised of how it affects public facilities and municipal services.
-This is a rapidly changing situation, and as we continue to monitor the situation, we will endeavour to share any changes with you in a timely fashion.
+This remains a changing situation, and as we continue to monitor the situation, we will endeavour to share any updates with you in a timely fashion.
+Please check back to this web page to stay up-to-date. (athabascacounty.com/covid-19)

 You can access the provincial government’s web page providing current COVID-19 information for Albertans by clicking the link below.